 The optics of most moderate cost telescopes are made in a couple of factories in China and are of consistently good quality.
 Dozens of manufactures take these same mirrors and lenses and put their own name on them.
 The only real differences are the name, colors, and accessories that they are bundled with.
 The examples below are ones that I have some personal knowledge of.
 You may find a better deal on something equivalent.

 The Celestron 76mm FirstScope is a table top single arm mini-Dobsonian telescope that is very inexpensive at about $50 list.
 It's occasionally less than $40 on sale.
 You will probably want to replace the low quality included eyepieces.
 It has a spherical mirror which reduces off axis image quality, but still gives very nice views at a very low price.

 Like all Dobs, an inexpensive Alt-Az mount allows the manufacturer to provide a solid, easy to use, mount, along with fairly good optics, at a reasonable cost.
 A table top mount limits use to where a table is available.
 If you have a sturdy tripod it's easy to make an adapter that can mount the FirstScope on a camera tripod in either an Alt-Az or an equatorial orientation for easier star tracking.
 I've written a guide to making a simple adapter.

 A good step up from the FirstScope is the larger table top Astronomers Without Borders OneSky telescope.
 The OneSky gives brighter higher quality images than the FirstScope while still being more portable than a full size Dobsonian telescope.
 Read the Sky & Telescope review.

 You will find nearly as many different opinions on beginner telescopes as there are amateur astronomers.
 Try out some at a local star party.
 Google is your friend for finding other opinions.
 You can check out other telescopes that I own and enjoy.
 For more comprehensive information on choosing a telescope, Starizona's telescope tutorials are excellent and include a guide for choosing a telescope.
 In book form, The Backyard Astronomer's Guide is an excellent source of information on choosing and using equipment for amateur astronomy.
 They have an excellent guide for beginner telescopes below $1000 which includes some refracting telescopes: The Best Beginner Telescopes (under $1000).
 Trevor Jones of AstroBackyard has a great take on Buying Your First TELESCOPE?
 Here's What I'd Do!

-Content created: 2019-03-19 and last modified: 2019-03-28
+Content created: 2019-03-19 and last modified: 2023-10-04

 By submitting a comment, you agree that: it may be included here in whole or part, attributed to you, and its content is subject to the site wide Creative Commons licensing.